marialarsson/tsugite/README.md

 Edit joint type with: 1 L T X

+Turn on/off component view with: A / D

+Turn on/off hidden lines with: E

 Press S to save joint geometry and O to open last saved geometry (not yet implemented)

 ![disco_joint_interface.py screenshot](Screenshot_window.JPG)